mprinc/vuejs.org/src/v2/guide/components-slots.md

 ## Other Examples

-**Slot props allow us to turn slots into reusable templates that can render different content based on input props.** This is most useful when you are designing a reusable component that encapsulates data logic while allowing the consuming parent component to customize part of its layout.
+**Slot props allow us to turn slots into reusable templates that can render different content based on input props.** This is most useful when you are designing a <span class='definition'>reusable component</span> that <span class='important'>encapsulates data logic while allowing the consuming parent component to customize part of its layout</span>.

 For example, we are implementing a `<todo-list>` component that contains the layout and filtering logic for a list: